kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 ...

-= Why are there several or lot's of JS and CSS files listed on the status page, or why the cache directory takes so much space? =
+= Why are there several or lots of JS and CSS files listed on the status page, or why the cache directory takes so much space? =

 Well, some sites and themes have a combined CSS size above 1+ MB, so when you have 200 files, that's 200+ MB.
-Different pages may need different JS and CSS files per page, post, category, tag, homepage or even custom post types, but if the requirements never change and you always load the exact same files on every page, you won't see as many files.
-Likewise, if you have some dynamic url for CSS or JS that always changes in each pageview (the query var for example), you must add it to the ignore list (else it will generate a new cache file every pageview).
+Different pages may need different JS and CSS files per page, post, category, tag, homepage or even custom post types, but if the requirements never change and you always load the exact same files on every page, you will not see as many files.
+Likewise, if you have some dynamic URL for CSS or JS that always changes in each page view (the query var for example), you must add it to the ignore list (else it will generate a new cache file every page view).

 ...